6 Badass Content Writing Examples That Are Actually Useful

 Stories do.

-To say that we are hard-wired for stories is exactly correct.
+To say that we are hard-wired for stories, that stories are what make good content, is exactly correct.

 So we need to see stories on a product page—even if they’re just little bitty fuckers—because our brains latch on to that quick.

-How to Write a Fucking Story for Your Fucking Product Page
+How to Write Good Content: Write a Story for Your Fucking Product Page

 Obviously I don’t mean products used for the act of fucking, but you know, it would probably work just as well, though I’ve always guessed those things sell themselves…